 We are committed to ensuring that a range of film and moving image works are made accessible to all communities, including stories that reflect their lives.
-The big screen, collective experience remains our focus, with online activities taken into consideration where they demonstrably provide better access.
+The big screen, collective experience remains our focus.
+We can only support online screening activity in exceptional cases where there is a clear rationale for using online screenings to reach audiences that could not otherwise experience in-person screenings.
+There will need to be a specific plan outlining how these target audiences will be engaged and how the success of reaching these audiences with online screenings is to be measured.
 Projects exploring the opportunities offered by immersive and interactive technologies are also of interest.